 - Shaina Semiatin, Head of Talent Acquisition, Grindr

 Moderated by Allyn Bailey, the session opened with a reflection on where we are now: rapid change in the last few years, with the pace picking up; untested generative AI coming at us fast; and internal pressure to get it right.
 “We’re in a volatile world where we all need to look at who we are, what we do, what our value is,” Allyn said, “and then consider how we move forward.”

 The panelists each offered wisdom on how to move forward in the midst of great change and shared their predictions on what might occur.
-We highly recommend watching the webinar on ERE Pro.
+We highly recommend watching the webinar recording.
 In the meantime, read these highlights.

 Brian Ferguson: Be curious

 “People are adapting to new technology quicker than ever,” said Brian Ferguson.
 “They’re learning how to infuse it with their particular skill set to get the most out of their job.”
 An area to be curious about now and into the future is how to use new technology to connect talent acquisition data across the HR function.
 “Maybe it will give us the true picture of the holy grail of quality of hire,” he said, reminding us of the myriad ways companies have used to measure the quality of hire.

 “Curiosity has always been an important skillset for recruiting,” Brian said, mentioning the ongoing quest to move at higher volume, build better candidate pipelines, and provide better candidate experiences.
 “Now it’s about taking your curiosity and learning something new.”
 For those more hesitant than willing, Brian added, “Don’t be afraid of failure.
 If you’re not failing, you’re not learning.
 If you’re not learning, you’re not growing.”